The Lorentz Group with Dual-Translations and the Conformal Group: Introduction

 If there was another spin combination $(A,B)\oplus(C,D)$ that satisfied the Lie algebra of the conformal group it would have been uncovered by the derivation.
 A corollary follows: the Dirac 4-spinor formalism is the only spin $(A,B)\oplus(C,D)$ representation of the conformal group.

-In part due to the fact that electromagnetism is conformally invariant\cite{Cunningham,Bateman} and since the conformal group is the minimal of the semisimple groups that have the Poincar\'{e} group as a subgroup,\cite{Leznov} the conformal group has been well-studied.
+Since electromagnetism is conformally invariant\cite{Cunningham,Bateman} and the conformal group is the minimal of the semisimple groups that have the Poincar\'{e} group as a subgroup,\cite{Leznov} and for other reasons, the conformal group has been well-studied.
 Much of the literature involves manifolds and is only of peripheral interest here.
 For matrix reps, it is well-known that the Dirac 4-spinor formalism can represent the conformal group.\cite{Dirac,Liu}

+The Dirac 4-spinor formalism is not the only way to get a matrix representation of the conformal algebra.
+The $15 \times 15$ matrices of the adjoint representation form another matrix rep of the conformal algebra, but the adjoint rep contains several irreducible Lorentz spin reps, and is not one of the reps, spin $(A,B)\oplus(C,D),$ considered in this article.

 The rest of the article is divided into four sections plus an Appendix.
 The Appendix displays some well-known formulas for the generators of the Lorentz group and formulas for ``vector matrices'' needed for dual-translations.
 Section 2 recalls aspects of the Lorentz group and clears the way for translations.
 The discussion centers on the Lie algebra of the group.
 The calculations in Sec.
 3 complete the Lie algebra of the Lorentz group with dual-translations by providing expressions for the commutators of the dual-translation generators.
-These expressions could be the basis for further investigations beyond what is attempted here.

-In this article, the Lorentz rep plus dual-translations is to be a closed group.
-A Lie algebra allows the commutators of generators to be sums of generators, but the dual-translation commutators found in Sec.
-3 have several undesirable terms quadratic or higher-order in generators.
+The Lorentz rep plus dual-translations grows into a closed group by including new transformations as needed.
+The Lie algebra of the initial set of generators, Lorentz rep plus dual-translations, is shown in Sec.
+3 to have several undesirable terms quadratic or higher-order in generators.
+Linearity is required of Lie algebras.

 In Sec.
-4 it is shown how to mitigate or remove the undesirable terms by constraining the spins $(A,B)\oplus(C,D).$ One finds that only the Dirac formalism discussed in Sec.
-5, i.e. the spin $(0,1/2)\oplus(1/2,0)$ Lorentz rep or its equivalent, allows a satisfactory outcome that represents rotations, boosts and dual-translations in a group that is closed by the inclusion of just one additional generator.
+4 it is shown how to mitigate or remove the undesirable terms by constraining the spins $(A,B)\oplus(C,D).$ Two of the four $A,B,C,D$ must vanish.
+Thus only the Dirac formalism discussed in Sec.
+5, i.e. the spin $(0,1/2)\oplus(1/2,0)$ Lorentz rep or its equivalent, allows a satisfactory outcome.
+It represents rotations, boosts and dual-translations in a group that is closed by the inclusion of just one additional generator that represents dilations.